 Rare 1959 Nickel Error List

-The 1959 Jefferson nickel series includes several minting errors that hold particular interest for collectors.
+The 1959 Jefferson nickel series includes several minting errors that hold particular interest for specialists.
 These errors occurred during regular production and reflect the manufacturing challenges of mid-century coin striking.
-Error coins from this era remain sought after by specialists through the late 2020s.

 1. Off-Center Strike Errors